Does Composite Decking Fade?

-Our Hyperion Pioneer deck boards do not have the plastic protective coating.
+Our Hyperion Pioneer deck boards do not have a plastic protective coating.
 They are the same coloured composite material throughout, a material which contains ~60% recycled wood.
 As a result, it contains natural wood oils (called tannins) which are dark brown coloured.
 This is the same substance that contribute to tea’s colour).
 These are gradually washed out of the wood by rain and moisture in the air.
-This occurs during the first 8-10 weeks in a process sometimes called ‘extractive bleeding.’
+This occurs during the first 8-10 weeks in a process sometimes called ‘extractive bleeding’.
 The colour change is greatest in the lighter colours where the tannins contribute a higher percentage of the original colouration.

 After the natural process of extractive bleeding, the boards are subject to standard weathering, primarily from the UV rays of the sun.
-Our Pioneer boards contain a UV stabiliser, but will suffer some further fading.
+Our Pioneer boards contain a UV stabiliser, but will undergo some further fading.
 The most noticeable change is when using the wood grain effect where the contrast between the two shades decreases significantly.
 Due to the deeper 3D wood-grain of the Explorer range, staining and fading may also be less obvious than it is on the Pioneer range boards.

 Our Hyperion Pioneer cladding and fencing boards, and our Hyperion Sentinel cladding boards also do not have a plastic protective coating.
 They are engineered in a similar way to Pioneer decking; they are the same coloured composite material throughout.

 As cladding and fencing are perpendicular to the ground, not as much water sits on it as it would for decking.
 As a result, it may take 8 to 16 weeks for the natural wood oils to wash out.
 In some situations, the extractive bleeding process may take as long as 6 months.

 Your cladding and fencing may have watermarks like those in the below image within this period, but these marks should all be gone after 6 months.